Rolandas Paksas: President of Lithuania

-Post-Impeachment Legal Proceedings
+Post-impeachment legal proceedings

 Following his impeachment, Paksas expressed intent to run in the June 2004 presidential election.
 In response, the Seimas passed a constitutional amendment on 4 May 2004 barring impeached individuals from running for the presidency for five years.
 This amendment was later challenged, and the Constitutional Court of Lithuania ruled that individuals who had violated the Constitution or their oath of office could never again hold public offices requiring an oath.

 Legal battles continued for years.
 In 2005, the District Court of Vilnius acquitted Paksas of charges related to disclosing classified information.
 However, the decision was overturned by the Court of Appeals of Lithuania, which found Paksas guilty of a criminal act.
 Despite this, the court did not impose a penalty, reasoning that his departure from public service rendered him no longer a threat.

 In 2011, the European Court of Human Rights ruled that the lifetime prohibition preventing Paksas from running for the Seimas was disproportionate and violated the European Convention on Human Rights.
 This decision prompted further debates about constitutional reforms in Lithuania.

-Later Political Career
+Later political career

 In September 2018, Paksas suspended his membership in the Order and Justice party, citing dissatisfaction with party decisions and internal conflicts.
 Although he distanced himself from the party, legal and political constraints, including the lifetime ban on holding offices requiring an oath, continued to limit his political ambitions.
 He has since expressed interest in forming a new political movement but remains barred from running for president or serving as the Speaker of the Seimas.